 An example of A.I. and Big Data in asset management

 LEHNER INVESTMENTS is an example of a company that uses both A.I. and Big Data driven strategies to manage long only and long / short strategies.
 The Data Intelligence Fund runs a long short strategy based on data that is gathered through natural language processing from financial news sites, and user generated data from social media sites.
 A.I. based investment strategies depend on the quality and sources of data used.
 In this regard LEHNER INVESTMENTS endeavours to find as many sources of relevant data as possible.

 Data is collected in the form of news, research and analysis, calendars of events, and user generated content from social networks.
 Social media sites, in particular platforms like Twitter, Reddit and StockTwits, generate ever increasing amounts of data which few other asset managers have managed to use effectively.

 Besides sourcing data through natural language processing, the algorithm also monitors over 45,000 securities around the world.
 A machine learning algorithm looks for relationships between what is being said about securities, important events and the price movements of those securities.
 Predictions are then made based on aggregated sentiment values and security prices, which are in turn used to generate trading signals.

 In addition to using A.I. and Big Data for stock selection and market timing, the stock portfolio risk is also managed using Big Data triggers as well as traditional stop losses.
-Catana Capital is an example of a new generation of innovative fund managers and fintech companies that combine the power of A.I. with new sources of real time data, to generate alpha producing trading signals.
+LEHNER INVESTMENTS is an example of a new generation of innovative fund managers and fintech companies that combine the power of A.I. with new sources of real time data, to generate alpha producing trading signals.